Ahmad Brooks (cornerback): College

 In 1998, Ahmad signed and became a valuable member of the University of Texas football team for Coach Mack Brown’s inaugural recruiting class at UT.
 By the conclusion of his senior year, he and his teammates were deemed as the winningest class in UT history.

 Brooks' personal accomplishments include receiving action in 51 games and starting 27 contests while recording 182 tackles, four sacks, four interceptions, 27 pass breakups, seven forced fumbles and three fumble recoveries in four years at UT.
 In addition, he secured a team-high 88 tackles for the #1 ranked defense in the country during 2001 season, including a career-high 22 stops in the Big 12 Championship Game against Colorado.
 Brooks led the Longhorns with 16 pass breakups and two interceptions in 1999.

 Brooks served as Team Captain in 2001 to his teammates and school along with Major Applewhite and Deandre Lewis.
 The honors he received included an All-Big 12 mention as well as receiving the University of Texas Outstanding Senior Award for accomplishments on and off the football field.
 He was a member of the Athletics Dean’s Honor Roll while also serving on the Student-Athlete Advisory Council as the Longhorn football team representative.

 NFL

-Following his tenure at Texas, Brooks entered the National Football League as an undrafted free agent.
-He was signed to the Buffalo Bills off the practice squad October 20, 2002.
-He played for the Bills for one season, recording 11 tackles and no sacks.
-Brooks retired from the NFL in 2005.
+Following his tenure at Texas, Brooks entered the National Football League as an undrafted free agent signed by the Buffalo Bills in 2002.
+He was released by the Bills at the end of training camp and signed to the practice squad.
+He was then moved off the practice squad on October 20, 2002 and played the remainder of the season for the Bills, recording 11 tackles and no sacks.